jestjs/jest/website/docs/CommonJSTesting.md

 ---
-id: seamless-dependency-injection
+id: common-js-testing
-title: Seamless Dependency Injection
+title: Common JS Testing
 layout: docs
 category: Core Concepts
-permalink: seamless-dependency-injection.html
+permalink: common-js-testing.html
 previous: tutorial
 next: auto-mocks
 ---

 Dependency Injection was popularized in the JavaScript community by Angular as a way to mock dependencies in order to make code testable.
-In this article, we're going to see how Jest achieves the same result using a different approach called Seamless Injection.
+In this article, we're going to see how Jest achieves the same result using a different approach.

 What is the problem?
 --------------------